yv989c/BlazarTech.QueryableValues/README.md

 ## When Should I Use It?
 The `AsQueryableValues` extension method is intended for queries that are dependent on a *non-constant* sequence of external values.
 In this case, the underline SQL query will be efficient on subsequent executions.

+It provides a solution to the following long standing EF Core [issue](https://github.com/dotnet/efcore/issues/13617) and enables other currently unsupported scenarios; like the ability to efficiently create joins with in-memory data.

 ## Getting Started

 ### Installation